 Don't worry, ten-year-old Marisa.
 They still write books 25 years into the future.
 But you did not grow up to become a famous author.
 Not yet anyway.
 Instead, you became an operations manager at a bank.
 Every kid's dream job, right?

 Don't get me wrong.
 I enjoy my work and my organization and (most of) my coworkers.
 It's just not my calling.

 And to say I haven't become a writer would be not giving myself enough credit.
 I did finally write my first novel.
 I was a journalist and columnist for my university's daily newspaper and I ran a successful humor (okay, snark) blog.
 I once even toyed with my memoir.
-(Because, you know, the world was just dying to hear about my 28 relatively unremarkable years on Earth.)
+(Because why deprive the world of hearing about my 28 rather unremarkable years on Earth?)

 I'm also the person my coworkers call on to review a report or help draft a tricky email.
 I'm the one my family calls when they need help with an essay or a resume.
 Some might say I have a way with words.
 Some (my mother) might say I'm a bullshitter, just like my dad.
 I say, art is art.
 It comes in many forms.

 I was finally struck with the right dose of inspiration.
-It came shortly the birth of my son.
-You'd think motherhood would push all your crazy dreams even further into the background, but that was not my experience.
+It came shortly after the birth of my son.
+Motherhood has a bad rep for pushing a woman's dreams aside, but that was not my experience.

 I'm not talking about having a hobby or a one-time experience that he can scratch off his bucket list.
 I'm talking about waking up every day with a fire in his belly.
-Feeling energized by the work he's doing.
-Finding his calling.
-Going after it, whatever "it" is.
+Feeling energized by what he's doing.
+Going after it, whatever it is for him.

 If he ends up being called to a practical career in engineering, teaching, or plumbing?
 Lovely.
 But if, instead, he's called to extreme unicycling, oyster farming, or penguinology?
 Well, that's fine too.